jacob-pecile/gotta-go-form/README.md

 # Form Definition

-The object used to define your form is defined as a list of "Sections" which in turn are defined as a lit of "FormFields"
+The object used to define your form is defined as a list of "Sections" which in turn are defined as a list of "FormFields"

 ```
 interface FormDefinition {